Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Arkansas Stats and Trends

+- Arkansas has six wins against the spread in 10 games this season.

-- Arkansas' games this season have gone over the total in six out of 11 opportunities (54.5%).
+- Arkansas' games this year have gone over the total in six out of 11 opportunities (54.5%).

-- Arkansas is 6-3 against the spread and 6-2 overall in games when it scores more than 18.2 points.
+- When Arkansas scores more than 18.2 points, it is 6-3 against the spread and 6-2 overall.

-- Arkansas is 6-3 against the spread and 6-2 overall when the team piles up over 288.2 yards.
+- Arkansas is 6-3 against the spread and 6-2 overall when the team churns out over 288.2 yards.

 - The Razorbacks have seven giveaways this season, while the Crimson Tide have 16 takeaways .